Mike Ford Player Props: Mariners vs. White Sox

-After going 0-for-2 in his most recent game, Mike Ford and the Seattle Mariners face the Chicago White Sox (who will hand the ball to Lucas Giolito) at 4:10 PM ET on Saturday.
+Mike Ford -- 0-for-1 in his last game -- will be in action for the Seattle Mariners against the Chicago White Sox, with Lance Lynn on the mound, on June 18 at 4:10 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the White Sox.
+He had a hitless showing in his last game (0-for-1) against the White Sox.

 Mike Ford Game Info & Props vs. the White Sox